ndcbe/controls/Syllabus.md

 * At least 10 **references** in a style of your choice (e.g., APA, MLA, ACS)

 Important reminders:
-* Review the formating guidelines in this syllabus.
+* Review the formatting guidelines in this syllabus.
 * All code must be extensively commented.
 * All plots should be professional formatted, i.e., publication quality.
 * Many groups will choose to combine their report and Jupyter notebook into one file/submission.
 Please ensure the text written in the Jupyter notebook is about the length listed above is copied into a Word or LaTeX document.